 1. Establish a feeding routine.
 Feed the kitties in the same place at the same time every day.

 2. Make an appointment with Cat Network for the number of kitties you hope to trap at one time, and arrange to borrow traps ($60 cash refundable deposit per trap.)
 Call 735-0604 or email firstname.lastname@example.org .

-3. If your appointment is for a Wednesday, feed the cats a light meal the Monday evening before, then remove all the food.
+3. If your appointment is for a for example Wednesday, feed the cats a light meal the Monday evening before, then remove all the food.

 5. Immediately after a cat has been caught in the trap quietly approach and cover the trap with a large towel or similar cover large enough to cover the whole trap.
 Cats usually panic when caught and can seriously injure themselves.
 Give the cat a few moments to calm down, then move the covered trap to a safe, quiet location indoors.
 You can protect your floors with plastic, newspapers, old towels or bath rugs.
 Never try to touch a trapped cat.

 6. If you do not catch any cats, or catch fewer than intended, by 9pm the night before the clinic, call 735-0604 and let us know.
 We can give that appointment to someone else, and we will call you to schedule another appointment and give you more trapping tips.